2.4 Strategies for Engaging Variable Learners in Assessments

 Challenge

-Do you sometimes find that your students are not engaged or struggle to demonstrate the extent of their learning in your assessments?
+Do you sometimes find that your students are not engaged, or they struggle to demonstrate the extent of their learning through your assessments?

-• When it comes to engaging students in assessments, it’s about 1. demonstrating relevance, 2. providing flexibility and choice, and 3. giving supports.
-Consider how these strategies could have helped Melanie (Three Assessment Experiences in previous section) successfully reach her learning goals.
+When it comes to engaging students in assessments, it’s about 1.) demonstrating relevance, 2.) providing flexibility and choice, and 3.) giving supports.
+Consider how these strategies could have helped Melanie (from the Three Assessment Experiences in the previous section) successfully reach her learning goals.

 1. Demonstrate relevance

 Demonstrating the relevance of assessments can help learners transfer usable knowledge and understand the “what,” the “how,” and the “why” of their learning.
-Let’s consider some excerpts from an Organic Chemistry “Sequenced Writing” assignment:
+Let’s consider some excerpts from an Organic Chemistry “Sequenced Writing” assignment (assignment excerpts adapted from Liu, 2009):

 Chem 101: Organic Chemistry